-Philippine President Benigno Aquino has apologized to Taiwan for the shooting death of a Taiwanese fisherman by Manila's Coast Guard, after Taipei angrily rejected an earlier statement of regret for the incident.
+Philippine President Benigno Aquino has apologized to Taiwan for the shooting death of a Taiwanese fisherman by the coast guard, after Taipei angrily rejected an earlier statement of regret.

-A presidential spokesperson said Mr. Aquino has sent a personal representative to Taiwan to convey "his and the Filipino people's deep regret and apology" to the family of the fisherman and to the people of Taiwan.
+An Aquino spokesman says the president sent a personal representative to Taiwan Wednesday to convey "his and the Filipino people's deep regret and apology" to the family of the fisherman and the people of Taiwan.

 Taiwan and the Philippines, along with Brunei, China, Malaysia, and Vietnam all have competing claims to parts of the sea, which may be rich in oil and natural gas.